21. How can we use logical operations?#

 This link is incorrect in the badge PR issue

-1. Read gates out of anything and watch the marble adder.
-Create gates.md and answer the questions below:
+Read gates out of anything and watch the marble adder.
+Create

+and answer the questions below:1.
+What do all of the gates described have in common?
 1. How does the marble adder compare to the half adder and the full adder, which is it most like?

-2. Study the 8 bit ALU.
+Study the 8 bit ALU.
 Try it out and be prepared to answer questions about it in class.
 Some questions to guide your exploration: What can it do?
 Try to compare it to the adder that we have seen.
 What components does it have that we have not yet seen?
 How does it represent different operations?

-3. (optional, for 3 community badges) Add an additional workflow to your repo creates badge issues triggered by a workflow_dispatch and uses inputs of a date formatted like YYYY-MM-DD and boolean inputs for if review and/or practice should have issue created
+(optional, for 3 community badges) Add an additional workflow to your repo creates badge issues triggered by a

 22.5.
 More Practice#

-1. While we saw many types of gates today, but we actually could get all of the operations needed using only NAND gates.
-Work out how to use NAND gates to implement a half adder and describe it in nandhalf.md
+While we saw many types of gates today, but we actually could get all of the operations needed using only NAND gates.
+Work out how to use NAND gates to implement a half adder and describe it in

 check that what they describe does the same as an and and an xor, be sure they show how they match.

-1. Compare them in terms of time (assume that each gate requires one unite of time)
+compare ripple adders and lookahead adders.1.
+Give a synopsis of each adder type 1.
+Compare them in terms of time (assume that each gate requires one unite of time) 1.
+Compare them in terms of space/cost by counting the total number of gates required.

-2. Compare the 2 bit multiplier to the full adder in multiplication.md.
+.
 Use comparison with the full adder to explain how the 2bit multiplier works works, relative to the fact that multiplication can be thought of like repeated addition.

 22.6.
 Experience Report Evidence#